General Principles Of Operative Surgery Question And Answers

 Indication: small lesions

-Entire lesion is excised in single sitting and sent for histological examination
+The entire lesion is excised in a single sitting and sent for histological examination

 4. Needle Biopsy: FNAC